Stef-GMS/tmtdslt_website/README.md

 - ✅ Phase 2c & 2d — URL routing and multi-filter OR logic

 ### In Progress
-- 🔄 Deploy to web
+- 🔄 Deploy to web: Evaluate Firebase Hosting or GitHub Pages

 ### Planned
 - 📋 Search functionality